LMSAudio/Complex_PF/README.md

 > https://github.com/microsoft/AEC-Challenge

 #### Instructions
-You can download individual audio examples by pressing on the respective download button or by using *left click* then *save link as*.
+You can download individual audio examples by clicking on the respective download button or using *left click* then *save link as*.
-Alternatively, you can download all examples at once by cloning the entire repository from *Code* then *Download ZIP*, or by pressing [here](https://github.com/LMSAudio/Complex_PF/archive/main.zip).
+Alternatively, you can download all examples at once by cloning the entire repository from *Code* then *Download ZIP*, or by clicking [here](https://github.com/LMSAudio/Complex_PF/archive/main.zip).

 #### Example 1
  Unprocessed microphone signal | Residual signal after linear adaptive filter | Real-valued Postfilter | Complex-valued Postfilter